expo/expo/docs/pages/update-spec/introduction.md

 ### Overview

 An _update_ is defined as a [_manifest_](#manifest-response) together with the assets referenced inside the manifest.
-Expo Updates is a protocol for delivering updates to apps running on multiple platforms.
+Expo Update is a protocol for delivering updates to apps running on multiple platforms.

 An app running a conformant Expo Update client-library will fetch the most recent update from a conformant update server.
 If the client-library cannot fetch an update or if it already has the most recent update, the client-library will load the update saved in the client-library's cache.